 The Company has a subordinated unsecured loan agreement with ACI.
-The loan, with a carrying balance of £201m (2019; £204m), has a final maturity date of March 2045.
+The loan, with a carrying balance of £205m (2020; £201m), has a final maturity date of March 2045.
 In the event that ACI's minimum regulatory capital requirement falls below certain local trigger levels, ACI may redeem the loan in exchange for issuing equity whose aggregate value is equal to the principal amount outstanding on the loan.

-The Company also has a subordinated unsecured loan from AGH of £276m (2019: £279m).
+In June 2016, the Company entered into a subordinated unsecured loan from AGH of CAD 480 million.
+The loan has a carrying balance of £281m (2020: £276m).
 The Company used these proceeds to provide a subordinated unsecured loan to ACI of the same amount; both of these agreements have a final maturity date of June 2046.